puppetlabs/puppet/docs/quickstart.md

 ## The Puppet Codebase

-In order to contribute to puppet you'll need to have a github account.
+In order to contribute to puppet you'll need to have a GitHub account.
 Once you have your account, fork the puppetlabs/puppet repo, and clone it onto your local machine.
-The [github docs have a good explanation](https://help.github.com/articles/fork-a-repo) of how to do all of this.
+The [GitHub docs have a good explanation](https://help.github.com/articles/fork-a-repo) of how to do all of this.